What are the Best Majors at Princeton?

 Create a list of your accomplishments and areas of interest to get started.
-After you’ve finished, inquire with your closest loved ones and friends about the things they would say about you.
-There are times when we need a third party to point out to us our qualities and abilities that we sometimes take for granted.
+After you’ve finished, inquire with your closest loved ones and friends about what they would say about you.
+Sometimes, we need a third party to point out the qualities and abilities we sometimes take for granted.

-Include any subjects that have always piqued your curiosity but that you’ve never committed yourself to study in depth.
-You should also mention things you used to be good at but haven’t done in a while, especially if you haven’t done them in a while.
+Include any subjects that have always piqued your curiosity but that you’ve never committed to studying in depth.
+You should also mention things you used to be good at but haven’t done in a while, especially if you haven’t done them.

 Investigate Possible Professions

 When you have a list of your interests and passions, the next step is to investigate what kinds of professions meet those interests.
-For instance, if you have a passion for music, you could pursue a career as a music instructor, or a club promoter, or look for work at a charity organization that is dedicated to music.
+For instance, if you have a passion for music, you could pursue a career as a music instructor or a club promoter or look for work at a charity organization dedicated to music.

-After compiling a list of possible lines of employment, you should think about observing those currently employed in those positions in order to get a feel for what it’s like to do the job.
-Observing the processes that are actually carried out by people will help you determine whether or not you are engaged in the endeavor.
-If seeing someone on the job isn’t possible, you can reach out to folks via email or LinkedIn and set up a phone call with them to ask them questions face-to-face.
+After compiling a list of possible employment lines, you should consider observing those currently employed in those positions to get a feel for what it’s like to do the job.
+Following the processes that people carry out will help you determine whether or not you are engaged in the endeavor.
+If seeing someone on the job isn’t possible, you can contact folks via email or LinkedIn and set up a phone call to ask them questions.

 Estimate Future Earnings